Bayumaul/Bayumaul/README.md

 ### Hi! 👋 I'm Bayu Maulana Ikhsan.
-I am a 7th semester student of the Information Systems Study Program at [Universitas AMIKOM Yogyakarta](https://www.amikom.ac.id/).
-I am a web development beginner with basic Laravel and MySQL.
-I can work as a team or individually.
-I am ambitious in something I want to achieve.
+I am a final semester student of the Information Systems Study Program at [Universitas AMIKOM Yogyakarta](https://www.amikom.ac.id/).
+I am a web development beginner with the basis of Laravel and MySQL.
+I love technology and am passionate about coding and programming.
+I am good at logistical and structural thinking which helps.
+I solve challenging problems.
+I enjoy working in a team to create innovative and quality results.
+I have great responsibility and detail.

 - 🌱 I’m currently learning about technology for back-end apps
 - 💬 Feel free to ask me about web development or JavaScript or Laravel